AdamAdham/Tomasulo-Simulation/src/Notes.md

     # Questions

     - Do we need single precision alu operations?
 Double (if not will get informed)
-    - Do we need other integer operations than "ADDI","SUBI"? (if not will informed)
+    - Do we need other integer operations than "ADDI","SUBI"?
+YES (if not will informed)
     - Size of memory?
     - What if the addition exceeds memory? modulus w khalas
     - No branch prediction?
 Branch result when "issued"